Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 Sneak peek

-The Straits Times walks down memory lane with three titans of the streetwear scene who will be at Sneaker Con SEA to find out which kicks knocked their socks off.
+The Straits Times walks down memory lane with three titans of the streetwear scene, who will be at Sneaker Con SEA, to find out which kicks knocked their socks off.

 Mark Ong of SBTG

 Mark Ong does like not being told what to do.
-The Singaporean streetwear legend, who also goes by the moniker Mr Sabotage, frowns when an ST photographer asks him to remove his sunglasses for a photoshoot.
+The Singaporean streetwear legend, who also goes by the moniker Mr Sabotage, frowns when an ST photographer asks him to remove his sunglasses for a photo shoot.

-“Why should I?” he retorts.
+“Why should I?” he retorts, before eventually relenting.

 The enfant terrible of the local streetwear scene for more than a decade, Ong is internationally known for his transformative designs on famous sneakers such as the Nike Air Force 1 and SB Dunk, and has designed for the likes of basketball star Kobe Bryant.